Autonomous stabilization of remote entanglement in a cascaded quantum network

 Remote entanglement describes quantum correlations between macroscopically separated particles, illustrating strikingly the tension between quantum and classical physics.
 While this `spooky action at a distance' was originally devised to point out difficulties in interpreting quantum mechanics~\cite{einstein_can_1935}, remote entanglement has in recent decades emerged as a cornerstone of quantum information applications~\cite{ekert_quantum_1991,bennett_teleporting_1993,gottesman_demonstrating_1999} and is nowadays generated routinely in many experimental platforms~\cite{julsgaard_experimental_2001,chou_measurementinduced_2005,moehring_entanglement_2007,bernien_heralded_2013,hofmann_heralded_2012,roch_observation_2014a,riedinger_remote_2018}.
 Remarkably, it is possible to observe entanglement correlations between qubits that are separated by arbitrary distances and not explicitly interacting with one another; this behavior underlies both the fundamental appeal of entanglement and its practical utility.
-While it is possible to realize such a `nonlocal' entanglement, its origin lies in local interactions.
-It can be achieved by first generating entanglement between qubits locally, and then subsequently separating them.
+While it is possible to realize such a `nonlocal' entanglement, the origin of its generation lies in local interactions.
+Remote entanglement can be realized by first generating entanglement between qubits locally, and then subsequently separating them.
 In practice, this concept is combined with projective measurements~\cite{duan_longdistance_2001} or controlled absorption~\cite{cirac_quantum_1997a} to prepare remote entanglement in a stepwise fashion.